The Bankrate promise

 10. How much will I pay in closing costs?

 The down payment isn’t the only cash you’ll be forking over on closing day.
-You’ll also be responsible for closing costs, which typically include loan origination fees and third-party fees for title research, processing of paperwork, an appraisal and other administrative tasks.
+You’ll also be responsible for closing costs, which typically include loan-related fees and fees for title research, processing of paperwork, an appraisal and other administrative tasks.
 Expect to pay around 2 percent to 5 percent of the home’s purchase price in closing costs.
 (The amount can vary depending on your area.)

 “Once the closing documents are signed by both parties and the escrow company sends it to the lender, the lender will fund the loan,” Sampaga says.
 “Now you’re a homeowner.”